rust-lang/rfcs/text/2912-rust-analyzer.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 The high-level plan is effectively to adopt rust-analyzer as the primary LSP implementation for the Rust project, and to aggressively pursue 'library-ification' as a means to eliminate code duplication.
-The ultimate vision is that the majority of the compiler logic should live in shared libaries which have two "front-ends", one from rustc and one from rust-analyzer.
+The ultimate vision is that the majority of the compiler logic should live in shared libraries which have two "front-ends", one from rustc and one from rust-analyzer.

 ## Adopting rust-analyzer as the primary LSP implementation